What Is Fractional Real Estate Investing?

 Fractional ownership vs REITs

 Another common form of real estate investing is through real estate investment trusts (REITs).
-A REIT is a public company that purchases and leases out real estate assets, such as apartment buildings, shopping centers, or warehouses, by selling shares of stock or issuing bonds.
-A REIT will pay out its investors in dividends.
+A REIT is a public company that purchases and leases out real estate assets, such as rental homes, apartment buildings, shopping centers, or warehouses, by selling shares of stock or issuing bonds.
+A REIT will distribute its earnings to investors in the form of dividends.
 There are a few key differences between fractional ownership and REITs:

-- Property types: Fractional ownership offers more choices in terms of the type of real estate and alternative investments.
-A REIT portfolio must have 80% of its holding in pre-existing income-generating properties.
+Fractional ownership can offer more choices in terms of the type of real estate and alternative investments.
+A REIT portfolio must have 80% of its holdings in pre-existing income-generating properties.
 There are no such limitations on fractional investments.
 As an investor, you have full choice and control over which properties you decide to invest in.
 With a REIT, the property management team creates the portfolio of properties.

-- Volatility: REITS can be privately or publically traded and you can buy and sell shares of publically traded REIT stock through a brokerage account.
+REITS can be privately or publicly traded, and you can buy and sell shares of publicly traded REIT stock through a brokerage account.
 While this makes REITs more liquid than fractional investments, it also makes them more volatile due to their correlation with the stock market.

 Easily invest in rental homes